SergeTarasov/euclidean_algorithm/README.md

 Course work for Max Potapoff

-This repository includes static library includes functions: gcd() - greatest common divisor pgcd() - polynomial GCD lcd() - lowest common denominator binpow() - binary raising to power
+This repository includes static library for Max's Potapoff course work.